Olga Kryshtanovskaya: United Russia

 In 2009 she joined the United Russia party and became its deputy which was followed by the foundation of :ru:Отличницы party in 2010 and two years later became Putin's trustee.

 In 2010 she said this about Dmitry Medvedev's policies:

 Medvedev might find himself without support from the bureaucracy.
 Politicians are bound to start thinking one fine day whether they ought to continue supporting the man who would not support them.
 It is not an idle threat.
 Consider the opposition leaders we have in Russia nowadays.
 All of them from Zyuganov to Nemtsov to Yavlinsky to Kasyanov are political 'exiles' if I might use the term.

 In 2011 she said that only 6% of Russian women are into politics while the higher education for women is over 50%.

-On 12 June 2012 in an inrview with Dozhd channel, she said that she will revoke her United Russia membership and will begin to study Russian Revolution since the country is in that phase according to her.
+On 12 June 2012 in an interview with Dozhd channel, she said that she will revoke her United Russia membership and will begin to study Russian Revolution since the country is in that phase according to her.

-In 2013 amid President Putin's remarks about Aleksei Navalny she said that it is Putin's attempt at making sure that the criminal justice system is respected in Russia.
+In 2013 amid President Putin's remarks about Alexei Navalny she said that it is Putin's attempt at making sure that the criminal justice system is respected in Russia.
 The same year she also was quoted saying in The Moscow Times that athletes in other countries of the world will try to boycott 2014 Winter Olympics if Russia will not change its stance on anti-gay laws.

-In 2017, she denied any corruption in Kremlin and the same year sparked an outrage by the parents of children with disabilities.
+In 2017, she denied any corruption in the Kremlin and the same year sparked an outrage by the parents of children with disabilities.
 The outrage happened after she proclaimed that disability is caused by parents who are drunk or drug addicts on Time Will Tell.

 Personal life

-She is married and has two sons.
+She is married and has a son.